Druggans Dam Gold Walk, Aorere Valley

 Image: Shellie Evans | ©

-From the Aorere Goldfields car park a 4WD track passes an old ground-sluicing claim worked in the 1880s and continues onto the large open area partly covered by pakihi vegetation which is Druggan's Flat.
+From the Aorere Goldfields car park a 4WD track passes an old ground-sluicing claim worked in the 1880s.
+This track is only suitable for 4WD vehicles.
+This 4WD track continues onto the large open area partly covered by pakihi vegetation which is Druggan's Flat.

 From here the track climbs steadily, passing a side track that leads to the untouched bush of Stanton's Creek.
 It then follows part of the original benched miners' track.
 At the first junction, continue straight ahead.
 On the right you pass the end of a water race and a tunnel before the short side track to Stafford's Cave.